Name someone who doesn’t like cake – I bet you can’t!

 It’s very easy to understand what self-rising flour is and how to use it.
 If you want to make a fluffy, sponge cake with a good rise, then self-rising flour is the one to use.

-Top baking tip: If you want fluffy, thick pancakes, mix self-rising flour and add an extra teaspoon of baking powder.
-Your pancakes will be humongous!
+Baking tip: If you want fluffy, thick pancakes, use self-rising flour instead and your pancakes will be humongous!

 Eggs and Egg Whites